Chart Color Schemes

 Sheidow Park features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 82.9% of all households, including 44.9% couples with children, 25.6% couples without children, and 11.4% single parent families.
 Non-family households comprise the remaining 17.1%, with lone person households at 16.3% and group households at 1.0%.
-The median household size is 2.8 people, which is larger than the Greater Adelaide average of 2.4.
+The median household size is 2.8 people, larger than the Greater Adelaide average of 2.4.

 Frequently Asked Questions - Households